 Septic treatment manufacturers will often advertise their product as something that will break down solid waste or scum faster, so you won’t have to schedule septic tank pumping as often.
 They may also claim that the products can help with a clogged drain field.

 Do Septic Treatments Work For A New Septic System?

-What Things Should You Never Put Down Your Drains And Toilets?
+What Should You Never Put Down Your Toilets And Drains?

 Your toilet and sinks are not meant to be used as trash cans.
 Besides commercial septic tank additives, there are a lot of other things that should never be introduced into your septic system, including:

 - Cat litter

 - Coffee grounds

 - And more